coleins/Enquest-Training/Configurations.md

 During relocation of db commaster if it is not bringing the option to connect to an existing db Comm_Master.xml and reopen commaster.exe
 During relocation of TA if not displaying years to the current as per the old server, check the shortcut you are running

+# HRMS OLD RELOCATION

+1. Copy HRMS and HRMS APPS from the old server(check IIS to see folder path)
+2. Host on iis using the same ports as from the old server
+3. Rename the WebHRcompany xml file in the APPS DATA folder in HRMS (could not have the name xml at the end)
+4. Enter database info(connect to existing database)